ianlucas/sourcemod/README.md

 ```

 > **Note**
-> Dependencies must exist on `src/packages` folder.
+> Dependencies must exist in `./src/packages` folder.
 Those are basically scripts for downloading the dependency files and making it easy to kick off new projects.